rorywalsh/CsoundUnity/Documentation~/controlling_csound_from_unity.md

 <a name="keeping-csound-performance-running"></a>
 ### Keeping Csound performance running ###

 Be aware that Csound will stop if all the instruments (the ones listed in the score and the ones started from Unity) have stopped playing.
-You won't be able to restart the Csound performance with the current implementation of CsoundUnity.
+To restart a stopped performance, call `csound.Restart()` — see [Lifecycle API](lifecycle.md).

-To keep the performance active for all the time your application is running, be sure to add one of those lines to the Csound score section in your .csd file:
+To keep the performance active for the entire duration of your application, add one of these lines to the Csound score section in your `.csd` file:

 ```csound
 <CsScore>